 Reproduce it yourself

 Don't take our word for it: open the search engine, load any book (or the complete Tanakh) and compare the total letters reported in the information panel with this table.
 They match because they are the same count over the same text.
-The full procedure — source, cleaning, rules — is described above, and any programmer can replicate it against Sefaria's public API in an afternoon.
+The full procedure — source, cleaning, rules — is described above, and any programmer can replicate it in an afternoon from the MAM edition published on Hebrew Wikisource.